clusterlink-net/clusterlink/design-proposals/project-deploymnet.md

 The following aspects are explicitly excluded and are out of scope in the current design:

 * This document focuses only on the deployment of ClusterLink to the K8s cluster.
-The deployment to another environment as VMs is out of scope.
+The deployment to another environment, such as VMs, is out of scope.
 * Security considerations related to the creation of certificates for the fabric or each site by the fabric administrator are also beyond the scope of this document.

 ## Proposal